 Step 2: Type any version of the correct answer in the Value section.

 ❗ IMPORTANT NOTE: anything that has been entered in the Template field (below the Compose Question field) MUST be entered in the Value field.
-If the Template field and the validation Value field do not match, it will not be possible for the student to enter a correct response.
+If the Template field and the Value field do not match, the question will not be scored correctly.

 - In the example above, if = 14x is not included in the Value field, it will be impossible for the student to enter a correct answer.